Sorry, Simon (Sinek) - Start With The How Not The Why

 I’m drawn by the fact that it varies, interlinking themes throughout this podcast series, so we need to put together that need for resilience, that need for adaptability, that growth mindset, that continual learning and also just that fact that we were talking about progressive marketeers versus an old school approach as well as making sure that you’re searching out the culture where it is like-minded souls.
 But understanding that part of our job is to bring together the whole organisation with us as well.
 Great anecdote there.
 I like that one, Sam.

 Three Top Tips

-3) Thirdly, crafting the pitch, crafting that story to ensure there’s buying and support from the organisation.
+Crafting the pitch, crafting that story to ensure there’s buy in and support from the organisation.

 We’ve got a good line up for the next one where we’re actually starting to think about that team.
 Starting to think about who you need as your wing person, assessing potential, how do you assess potential?
 How do you take risks on those that you are recruiting?
 When you see a spark but not necessarily that finished product and also, how do you promote diversity in order to improve that diversity of ideas?
 So, we’re going to be very much focused on that building of a team and who should be that first hire that you make.
 And that will again apply if you’re a digital marketing manager with a budget for a new exec, or a new assistant or a new entrepreneur thinking about right, who’s going to be my new partner in crime?